m13salama/Blog/content/posts/Hacktrick23.md

 Let's talk about the riddles firstly, there were 4 types of riddles each has a different weight (captcha=10, cipher=20, server=30, PCAP=40) To be honest the riddles' difficulty level was disappointing.
 In our preparation for the hackathon, we expected more than that.
 In the next few lines, I will show snippets of code for our team -"code of duty"- and our friends' team -"respectively"- you will know the reason for that in the DRAMA part stay tuned.
 ## Captcha
-You are given an amazon captcha in the form of 2D list and the target is to return the text inside it.
+You are given an amazon captcha in the form of a 2D list and the target is to return the text inside it.
-Solving it literrally took from us 2 lines of code using easyOCR open source library which depends on pytorch.
+Solving it took us 2 lines of code using the easyOCR open-source library which depends on PyTorch.
 An easier library was amazon captcha and it needs 2 lines of code too.
 ### code of duty approach:
 ```py
 def captcha_solver(question):